Find the answers to our most frequently asked questions

 This section encompasses contentious and non-contentious matters arising under EU, domestic and international competition law, including cartels, abuse of a dominant market position, state aid and merger control.
 Please note that public procurement work is considered under Public Procurement.

 Concerns decisions of public bodies dealing with housing provision and adult and children social services.
-Matters covered include closure of residential care homes and hospitals, charging issues, local authority funding, disputes between social services authorities and health authorities and formulation of local authority policy.
+Matters covered include provision of asylum support, age assessments, welfare benefits, closure of residential care homes and hospitals, charging issues, local authority funding, disputes between social services authorities and health authorities and formulation of policy by public authorities responsible for health and social care issues.
+The section also covers mental health concerns relating to the use of the Mental Health Act 1983, including detention in hospital, compulsory treatment, the use of compulsory measures in the community, the role of the nearest relative, and aftercare.

 This section concentrates principally on barristers advising on transactional company matters.
 Work recognised within this broad category includes schemes of arrangement, M&A and corporate governance advice, in addition to contentious matters related to shareholder and partnership disputes.
 Please note that matters pertaining to insolvency are considered under Restructuring/Insolvency.